mxochicale/voSciMus/README.md

 Robotics using very cheap robots that are based in fold-able robots, and I am planning that this activity can be part of Outreach activities at University of Birmingham.

+# Second Stage (Taster Days)

+ Robots Engagement Volunteer Taster Day on Saturday 6th May from 11.00-14.00

+ Our Taster Days are an informal selection day, so please don’t dress up!
+The only thing that we ask of you is to bring an object that you think is amazing to discuss for our Show and Tell activity.
+We’ll ask each of you to chat for one minute, so keep it short and sweet!
+Bring something portable and easy to carry, if your object is your priceless grand piano, stick to a photograph instead!